dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/observation-parameters.md

 **Parameters**

-`types` The observed types of intermediate result units.
+`types`: The observed types of intermediate result units.

 ### getObservedResultUnitTypes